fortrabbit/blog/new-platform-beta.md

 ## What is fortrabbit?

-Imagine if Heroku and Vercel had a PHP baby.
-A hosting platform to deploy modern PHP websites and web applications.
+Inspired by the original Heroku PaaS: A hosting platform to deploy modern PHP websites and web applications.
 It's Apps not servers, integrates GitHub, runs on AWS, but won't break your bank.
 It encourages best practices, but doesn't judge you when you ignore them.
 It'a good for Craft CMS, Kirby, Statamic, Laravel, Symfony and many more.

 - **Intuitive dashboard** that gets out of your way
 - **Persistent storage** with direct SSH/SFTP access